RaphaelCaloz/portfolio/README.md

 <a href="https://github.com/RaphaelCaloz/web-app-comic-strips">Click here to view this project's code repository (which includes a more detailed description).</a>

 <a href='https://raphael-caloz-comic-strips.herokuapp.com/'>Click here to view this project's website.</a>

+This project was made with Javascript (Node, React, Express), PostgreSQL, CSS and HTML.

 This web app, hosted on Heroku, displays comic strips.
 Its backend is built with Express (Node.js web application framework) and features a REST API, while its frontend is built using React.